 Asimina S. Hamakiotes

-In Spring 2020, I graduated from Macaulay Honors at Baruch College (CUNY) with a BA in Mathematics and minors in Philosophy and Interdisciplinary studies of New York.
+In Spring 2020, I graduated from Macaulay Honors at Baruch College (CUNY) with a B.A. in Mathematics and minors in Philosophy and Interdisciplinary studies of New York.
 In Fall 2017, I placed second at the Traders@MIT competition (the largest intercollegiate algorithmic trading competition in the country).
 In Spring 2018, I worked in the New York Stock Exchange (NYSE) with Group One Trading as a Trade Analyst Intern.
 In the summer of 2018, I participated in the NSF funded number theory REU at Oregon State University and was advised by Holly Swisher.
 In Spring 2019, I studied abroad in Budapest Semesters in Mathematics (BSM).
 In the summer of 2019, I participated in the NSF funded number theory REU at Texas A&M University and was advised by Riad Masri.
 My senior year, I was the first student at Baruch to write an honors thesis in math, and was advised by Andrew Obus.

 If you would like to contact me, my email is ahamakiotes@fordham.edu.